See More History of NACADA Resources

 Managing the Association

 The burden of maintaining and nurturing a growing professional organization was beginning to overwhelm its volunteer leadership.
 The Division of Continuing Education Conference Office at Kansas State University provided NACADA with the help it needed to manage the national conferences.
 Computerized records along with a proposal that conferences be self supporting led to greater financial health.
 Regional bodies were encouraged to operate under the same financial philosophy.
-In 1990, NACADA and Kansas State strengthened the partnership with the official opening of the NACADA Executive Office at Kansas State University and the reincorporation of the association in Kansas.
+In 1990, NACADA and Kansas State strengthened the partnership with the official opening of the NACADA Executive Office within the College of Education at Kansas State University and the reincorporation of the association in Kansas.
 By 1991 NACADA claimed a $200,000 reserve fund and today " NACADA is designated by the IRS as a 501(c) 3 non-profit educational association incorporated inKansas" (NACADA Website, 2006a).

 With NACADA volunteers serving as president, vice president, secretary, and treasurer, the Executive Office took over the day-to-day operation of the organization, and the planning of national conferences.
 In 1992 positions on the executive committee grew to include a vice president for commissions and a president-elect.
 The existence of the NACADA Executive Office (original staff included an Executive Director - Roberta "Bobbie" Flaherty, office manager, and two student assistants) provided ongoing and operational structure to the organization outside of the national and regional conference schedule.
 The Executive Committee focused their energies on the development of initiatives to broaden the association while the Executive Office managed the national conferences and supported regional conferences, and, in 1995, established a NACADA Web site (1995).